insios/smarthost/README.md

 # ...
 ```

-Each line of these files will be threaded as command line arguments to `postconf` utility.
+Each line of these files will be treated as command line arguments for the `postconf` utility.

 See [postconf](https://www.postfix.org/postconf.1.html),
     [main.cf](https://www.postfix.org/postconf.5.html),